-Nonspendable Fund Balance - Nonspendable fund balance of permanent funds is used to account for financial resources that are legally restricted to the extent that only earnings, not principal, may be used for purposes that support Library programs.
-Nonspendable fund balance was \$64,375,841 at June 30, 2022.
+Nonspendable Fund Balance - Nonspendable fund balance of permanent funds is used to account for financial resources that are legally restricted to the extent that only earnings, not principal, may be used for purposes that support Library programs as well as prepaid items.
+Nonspendable fund balance was \$64,695,024 at June 30, 2022.

 Restricted Fund Balance - Fund balances are reported as restricted when constraints placed on the use of resources are either externally imposed by creditors, donors or laws or regulations of other governments or is imposed by law through constitutional provisions.
 Many items in this fund balance reflect gifts to the Library with specific restrictions as to their use.
-Restricted fund balance was \$15,963,554 at year-end.
+Restricted fund balance was \$15,943,491 at year-end.

 Committed Fund Balance - Committed fund balances include amounts that can be used only for specific purposes imposed by formal action of the board of trustees.
-These committed funds cannot be used for an purpose unless the board of trustees removes or changes the specified use.
+These committed funds cannot be used for any other purpose unless the board of trustees removes or changes the specified use.
 Committed fund balance was \$34,139 at year-end.